Peter Chadwick (cricketer)

-Peter Chadwick (born John Peter Granville Chadwick, 8 November 1934, Pateley Bridge, Yorkshire, England) was an English first-class cricketer, who played six matches for Yorkshire County Cricket Club between 1960 and 1965.
+John Peter Granville Chadwick (born 8 November 1934) is an English first-class cricketer, who played six matches for Yorkshire County Cricket Club between 1960 and 1965.
 A right-handed batsman, he scored 106 runs at 17.66 with a top score of 59 against Middlesex.
 He took two wickets with his right arm medium pace against Derbyshire.

+Chadwick was born in Pateley Bridge, Yorkshire, England on 8 November 1934.
 He also played for Yorkshire's Second XI from 1958 to 1963, and Derbyshire's Second XI in 1963.